 Are self-repairing bumpers in our future?
 A report from the American Plastics Council says so.

-“Benefits such as these, as well as others that we haven’t yet imagined, will someday be possible because of the material advantages of plastics,” stated Don Little, chair of the plastics industry’s automotive work group.
+“Benefits such as these, as well as others that we haven’t yet imagined, will someday be possible because of the material advantages of plastics,” says Don Little, chair of the plastics industry’s automotive work group.

-“Plastics can help the automotive OEMs and suppliers lower their design, tooling and production costs.
+“Plastics can help automotive OEMs and suppliers lower their design, tooling and production costs.
 We can help build a truly sustainable transportation infrastructure with cars that meet challenging safety or environmental mandates,” said Little.
 “Plastics will help make it easier to build cars consumers are excited to buy and drive.”

 Plastics innovations also are resulting in other technological advances.
 Some racing car design teams are using plastics in certain structural applications because they offer sufficient strength and crash energy absorption at a dramatically lower weight.
 And as the racetrack has served as a laboratory for automotive innovation, it is likely that similar technology will be found in the chassis and body of consumer vehicles.

 Coatings and films are now available that make windows stronger, reduce abrasion and wear, prevent heat absorption and demonstrate many other unique properties.
 Resin producers are working on plastics with paint-like finishes that they say will virtually eliminate the need to paint vehicles.

 “We are fully aware of the challenges the auto and plastics industries face over the next decades.
 Still, we are confident that we offer the best portfolio of solutions for the automotive industry.
 We need to think about ways we invest in new technology.
 Plastics are too important to the future of the automotive industry not to have a seat at the automakers’ future concept development table,” said Little.